abelards/talks/201301-parisrb_press_pack.md

 ## Why not
 * no docs? not true
 * not known? not true
 * not enough people?
-Well, there are some, work on it.
+    - Well, there are some, work on it.

-* Ruby devs are too expensive?
-How cheap is a failed/late project?
+* Ruby devs are too expensive
+    - How cheap is a failed/late project?
-* You have other technologies in place?
-Yes, and are you happy?
-You can integrate.
+* You have other technologies in place
+    - This is only a valid answer if you're satisfied with what you have today
+    - Yes, but you can integrate them
 * FUD: security, performance, ...
+    - RailsSec is more reactive than most other stacks
+    - JRuby has great performance, many other tricks are available

 ## Solutions
 * there ARE jobs, and not only in startups